University of Technology Sydney

 Strategy 1 – Self-directed preparation: Students prepare for classes by completing prescribed readings and working through interactive modules on Canvas.
 The modules contain online lectures, questions and other exercises that guide students as they learn the key concepts for each topic.
 Thorough preparation is essential to get the most out of the live classes.

-Strategy 2 – Active, collaborative learning in seminars: In the seminars, students test their understanding by explaining and applying the concepts learned during preparation.
-Seminars involve formative quizzes and other interactive exercises, group-work on authentic problem questions and class discussion of new cases, selected issues and any current affairs involving IP law.
-Students are assessed on their knowledge and skills as demonstrated through class participation (Assessment 1a) and receive feedback on their understanding and problem-solving skills regularly during class discussions through peer feedback and discussions with the seminar leader.
+Strategy 2 – Active, collaborative learning in seminars: Active, collaborative learning in seminars: In the seminars, students test their understanding by explaining and applying the concepts learned during preparation.
+Seminars involve interactive exercises, group-work on authentic problem questions and class discussion of new cases, selected issues and any current affairs involving IP law.
+Students are assessed on their knowledge and skills as demonstrated through course engagement (Assessment 1) and receive feedback on their understanding and problem-solving skills regularly during class discussions through peer feedback and discussions with the seminar leader.

-Strategy 3 – Asynchronous class presentations: Students create a pre-recorded oral presentation on a contemporary IP issue of their choice (Assessment 1b) to be loaded onto Canvas prior to the relevant class.
+Strategy 3 – Video presentations: Students create a pre-recorded oral presentation on a contemporary IP issue of their choice (Assessment 2) to be loaded onto Canvas prior to the relevant class.
 This will enable feedback from seminar leaders and peers both online and during the class.
 Student choice of the topic (with guidance from the Subject Coordinator) builds engagement and motivation by allowing students flexibility to work on a topic that relates to their own discipline area or their interests.

 Content (topics)